lcpp-org/RustBCA/README.md

 ```

 with `input.toml` in the same directory as `rustBCA`.
-Alternatively, `rustBCA` accepts the name of a`.toml` input file a single
+Alternatively, `rustBCA` accepts the name of a`.toml` input file as a single
 command line argument:

 ```bash